 Rinse the fish fillets and pat them dry.
 In a small bowl combine the salt, pepper, paprika, and cayenne (if using).
 Sprinkle the spice mixture evenly on both sides of all the fish filets.

 Heat a large frying pan over medium heat.
 When the pan is hot, add the oil, and swirl it around to coat the bottom of the pan.
-When the oil is hot, place the filets in the pan.
+When the oil is hot, place the fillets in the pan.
 Cook, undisturbed, until the filets brown along the edges, about 3 minutes.
 Use a spatula to gently turn the filets over and continue cooking until the fish is cooked through and flaky in the center, about 3 more minutes.

 Lay out the buns, open.
 Spread each bun—top and bottom—with tartar sauce.
 Place a filet on each bun and top with an onion slice, a tomato slice, and lettuce leaves.
 Add the top buns and serve immediately.